pieterberg/Smartie-Sorter/documentation/components.md

 ```
 The Smartie Sorter 3000 assembly is available in the fusion_360 folder.

-The Colour Detection Mechanism assembly is available in the [assemblies](https://github.com/pieterberg/Smartie-Sorter/tree/main/fusion_360/assemblies) folder.
+The Colour Detection Mechanism and Smartie Hopper assemblies are available in the [assemblies](https://github.com/pieterberg/Smartie-Sorter/tree/main/fusion_360/assemblies) folder.